 Table of Contents

-New Jersey requires that before the closing of new construction occurs, the builder or seller obtain a certificate of occupancy from the municipality where the property is located.
+New Jersey requires that before closing can occur on new construction, the builder or seller obtain a certificate of occupancy from the municipality where the property is located.

-For resale of existing property, sellers are not required by the state to obtain a certificate of occupancy.
+For the resale of an existing property, the state does not require sellers to obtain a certificate of occupancy.
 This is because the requirement is left to the jurisdiction of the municipality where the property is located.

 However, New Jersey may require the seller of the property to obtain a certificate of: